Piyras23/DS5010F19/README.md

 We have a total of 5 programming assignments.
 The problems that you will solve in these assignments need more time and effort to complete and solve.
 You will hand-in your PAs through HackerRank contests as well.

 ## House Competitions (HC)
-Registered students are divided into ? houses (?).
+Registered students are divided into 5 houses (Stark, Baratheon, Lannister, Targaryen, and Martell), and each students should have gotten an alias name which is a famous character name from Game of Thrones!!
 Approximately every other weekend, we will have a programming contest.
 At the end of the semester all the members of the house that on average performed better than the other houses in the contests will get the following prize:

 - Their final letter grade will go a level up.
 For example, if you are a member of the winner house, and you've gotten **B+**, then your grade will be passed as **A-**.

-Also the individual who wins the iron throne (first place with respect to the average rank in all the competitions), will get a $50 cash prize 🏆
+Also the individual who wins the iron throne (first place with respect to the average rank in all the competitions), will get a prize 🏆  which will be announced later.

 ## Course Policy
 - We will not take attendance in class.
 You can skip any sessions that you think you already are well familiar with the topics that are going to be covered.